robink/mixcloud-to-spotify/README.md

 mixcloud-to-spotify
 ===================

-Just a simple script to search for a specific mixcloud cloudcast, crawl it and find associated spotify tracks
+Just a simple script to search for a specific mixcloud cloudcast, crawl it and find associated spotify tracks.

+Usage:

+`ruby m2s.rb`